Benefits of Emotional Support Animals for Depression (2026 Guide)

 The ADA Criteria for ESAs

 The Americans with Disabilities Act (ADA) provides guidelines and requirements regarding Emotional Support Animals (ESAs).
 According to the ADA, ESAs are distinct from service animals, which are trained to perform specific tasks for people with disabilities.
-This means that an ESA cannot be taken into public places like restaurants or stores unless explicitly allowed by the owner of the establishment.
+This means that an ESA cannot be taken into public places such as restaurants or stores unless explicitly allowed by the establishment’s owner.ย

 Physical vs. Invisible Disabilities